 When you get services from a network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan's network cost-sharing amount.
+In these cases, the most those providers can bill you is your Plan's network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other services at these network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.
+If you get other types of services at these network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.

-Electricians Health & Welfare Plan, IBEW 995
+Electricians Health & Welfare Plan, IBEW 995 ("Plan")

 You're never required to give up your protections from balance billing.
-You also aren't required to get care out-of-network.
-You can choose a provider or facility in your plan's network.
+You also aren't required to get out-of-network care.
+You can choose a provider or facility in your Plan's network.

-When balance billing isn't allowed, you also have the following protections:
+When balance billing isn't allowed, you also have these protections:

-- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in the network).
-Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - o Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay a network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+- You're only responsible for paying your share of the cost (like the copayments, coinsurance, and deductible that you would pay if the provider or facility was in the network).
+Your Plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your Plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - o Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay a network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your network deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, you may contact the Administrative Manager for the Plan at the Plan office located at 8111 Tom Drive, Baton Rouge, LA 70815, (225) 927-6340.
+If you think you've been wrongly billed, you may contact the Administrative Manager for the Plan at the Plan office located at 8111 Tom Drive, Baton Rouge, LA 70815, (225) 927-6340.
+The federal phone number for information and complaints is: 1-800-985-3059.

-Visit dol.gov/agencies/ebsa or www.995funds.com for more information about your rights under federal law.
+Visit www.cms.gov/nosurprises/consumers for more information about your rights under federal law.